A Blessing or Curse?

 - What is the connection between the various parts of Bilam's speech?
 How does the fact that the nation is numerous relate to its being alone?

 - To what time period is Bilam referring?
-His words "I see/ behold them" suggests that he might be speaking of the present, yet his wish that his end be similar to that of Israel implies that he is referring, instead, to the future destiny of the nation.
+His words "I see / behold them" suggest that he might be speaking of the present, yet his wish that his end be similar to that of Israel implies that he is referring, instead, to the future destiny of the nation.

 - The word "בָּדָד" appears in only two other verses in Torah, both of which use it to describe the nation or Hashem's relationship to it.
 Devarim 32 states, "י"י בָּדָד יַנְחֶנּוּ וְאֵין עִמּוֹ אֵל נֵכָר", while Devarim 33 declares, "וַיִּשְׁכֹּן יִשְׂרָאֵל בֶּטַח בָּדָד".
 What light might these verses shed on Bilam's blessing?
 Do they have a parallel or different message?
 How is the word "בָּדָד" to be understood in each?